umgeotech/Database/README.md

 # Database
-Database for promoting application of artificial intelligence methods in geotechnics.
+This repository contains the data sets for promoting application of artificial intelligence methods in geotechnics.